Why Is Your Conversion Rate Low: Possible Causes + Solutions

 Your target audience seems to be exploring your product bundling options, but few or none are actually taking them home.

-They may not be finding relatability between the main product and the others you’re upselling or cross-selling.
-If your shoppers aren’t able to visualize the results clearly, they won’t want to pay more on a bundle (even if you offer them a discount!)
+They may not be finding relatability between the main product and the others you’re upselling or cross-selling, leading to an unsatisfactory eCommerce conversion rate.

 How to fix low conversion rates through product bundling: